top of page

 1767

-The architect Giovanni Antonio Borgese, administrator of the Castelborgo estate, noted the following in his inventory:
+The architect Giovanni Antonio Borgese, administrator of the Castelborgo's estate, noted the following words in his inventory:

-The Castelborgo or their winemakers had already understood that the Nebbiolo of Santo Stefano was unique, and merited separate vinification and storage.
+The Castelborgo (or their winemakers) had already understood that the Nebbiolo of Santo Stefano was unique, and deserved both a separate vinification and storage.

 1802